Celebrating excellence

 BAA Publication Award

-The award is presented for the best contribution to a BAA publication.
+The award is given for the best contribution to a BAA publication.
 The recipient is chosen from all articles printed in the previous year’s publications, and is chosen by the BAA publicity and communications team.

 This award is presented in honour of Jos Millar, who showed a long-standing dedication to Audiology.
 He started his career in audiology at the Royal Victoria Hospital in Belfast, and later in his career, he embarked on a challenge to set up a paediatric service in his hometown of Ballymena.